HansleyLouis/greenweez-sql-functions/README.md

 f)queries\final_nps_analysis.sql
 ## SQL Functions
 `is_mail_be`: returns 1 if a campaign was sent to Belgium(`nlbe`), else 0
-`mai_type`: Categorizes emails into newsletter,abandoned basket,or back in stock
+`mail_type`: Categorizes emails into newsletter,abandoned basket,or back in stock
 `nps`: Classifies customer feedback: detractor(-1),passive(0),promoter(1) `transporter_brand`: Extracts delivery brand(Chrono or DPD) `delivery_mode`: Identifies if the delivery was at Home or a Pickup point